ll7/scenario_runner/Docs/Steering_Wheel.md

 # Steering Wheel

-This tutorial describes how you can connect a Steering Wheel with the Carla Scenario Runner.
+This tutorial describes how you can connect a Steering Wheel with the CARLA ScenarioRunner.

 It explains the LTWheelConf tool, shows the most important changes and describes how to adjust the sensitivity of the steering wheel.

+For more information about the LTWheelConf tool have a look [here](https://steamcommunity.com/sharedfiles/filedetails/?l=german&id=142372419).

 ## 1.)
 Get the LTWheelConf Tool for support

-The following sources were used for the paragraphs I.) and II.): https://steamcommunity.com/sharedfiles/filedetails/?l=german&id=142372419

 With the tool LTWheelConf it is possible on Ubuntu to make the following Logitech steering wheels fully functional (separate axles, full wheel ranges, clutch pedal, H-shifter):